Jain-Sunaina/-100-days-coding-challange/README.md

 A valley is a sequence of consecutive steps below sea level, starting with a step down from sea level and ending with a step up to sea level.
 Given the sequence of up and down steps during a hike, find and print the number of valleys walked through.

+📌 Day 25: Electronics Shop

+Problem Statement: A person wants to determine the most expensive computer keyboard and USB drive that can be purchased with a give budget.
+Given price lists for keyboards and USB drives and a budget, find the cost to buy them.
+If it is not possible to buy both items, return -1.